dkacza/library-api/README.md

 - The app was made with Node.js and Express.js framework with MVC pattern in mind.
 - It uses MongoDB to store the data and Mongoose for accessing it in a convinient way.
 - User authentication is implemented via JWT's through dedicated NPM package.
-- Vulnerable data is encrypted through modules and packages like crypto and bcrypt.
+- Vulnerable data is encrypted through modules and packages like `crypto` and `bcrypt`.
 - The app protects itself from XSS attacks and query injections by implementing additional 3rd party middleware packages.
 - The app can be run in 2 modes: production and development.
 Their difference lies within the way the errors are presented to user.
 - It uses `nodemailer` package to send emails to users.